 When you export a BOM from your CAD software, it's most often in Excel format, although sometimes PDFs or CSV files will be exported.
 Regardless of the file format, these static exports don't give you a direct link into the supply chain so that you can quickly update the BOM.
 If you can add a link to supplier data in your design software or through a cloud platform, it will be much easier to see required design changes based on component sourceability.

 This is exactly how the pros operate: as soon as parts inventory and lifecycle updates are available, they get brought directly into the BOM so that the designer can quickly implement changes.
 Altium 365 is now providing this feature through the cloud inside the BOM Portal.
-This gives the familiar functionality of ActiveBOM inside Altium 365, which allows everyone on a team to spot required component changes.
+This provides an even more advanced functionality of ActiveBOM inside Altium 365, which allows everyone on a team to spot required component changes.

 The BOM Portal in Altium 365 helps PCB design teams implement best practices for BOM management in an easy-to-use cloud instance.